 For Wrenn, the process of feminizing human and nonhuman bodies is a process without which capitalism could not function.
 Society “is structured to disadvantage and hurt women and other animals in the process of extracting value and privilege from them.
 Females are made into ‘meat’ […] and the making and selling of ‘meat’ is a primary function of capitalism” (202).
 Indeed, and unsurprisingly, “foodstuff” is the commodity on which most money is spent, globally, by individual consumers (World Bank).

-And as pattrice jones argues we have always experienced life under a “gendered capitalist system” by which she means a binary gendered system, one that leaves no room for nonbinary, “queer or intersex animal bodies” (97) whether human or nonhuman animal.
-The binary gender parcels are primary products of capitalist systems, which creates difference allowing for wildly different treatments of groups.
-This is perhaps equally invidious in human and animal relations.
-Erika Cudworth (2011) has outlined in great detail how nonhuman animals are gendered in the agricultural system, and the majority of protein consumed, for example, is feminized protein in the form of eggs, dairy, and “meat” from the exhausted bodies of female reproductive cows and chickens.
+And as pattrice jones argues, we have always experienced life under a “gendered capitalist system” by which she means a binary gendered system, one that leaves no room for nonbinary, “queer or intersex animal bodies” (97) whether human or nonhuman animal.
+The binary gender parcels are primary products of capitalist systems, which create difference allowing for wildly different treatments of groups.
+This creation of difference is perhaps equally invidious in human and animal relations.
+Erika Cudworth has outlined in great detail how nonhuman animals are gendered in the agricultural system, and the majority of protein consumed, for example, is feminized protein in the form of eggs, dairy, and “meat” from the exhausted bodies of female reproductive cows and chickens.

 The institution of human dominance itself is gendered as well.
 As Wrenn continues: